-In this episode, we complete our final argument and convincingly show that the low entropy initial conditions at the big bang point directly to an intelligent cause for the order in our universe - what we’ll call an intelligent orderer.
+In this essay, we complete our final argument and convincingly show that the low entropy initial conditions at the big bang point directly to an intelligent cause for the order in our universe - what we’ll call an intelligent orderer.
 In doing so, we’ll encounter an amazing, mind-bogglingly gargantuan number.
 Once we explain how massive this number actually is, you’ll see how massively unlikely it is that our universe emerged by chance alone.

 Last time we stopped in the middle of the argument.
 We showed how the universe must have had an improbable beginning, but because it was getting a little long and complicated, we never really clinched the argument by bringing it around to God.
-Today we'll complete the last episode’s argument and convincingly show that the low entropy initial conditions at the big bang point directly to an intelligent cause for the order in our universe - what we’ll call an intelligent orderer.
+Today we'll complete the last essay's argument and convincingly show that the low entropy initial conditions at the big bang point directly to an intelligent cause for the order in our universe - what we’ll call an intelligent orderer.

 Introduction